The Oakland County Community Mental Health Authority

 The statutory composition of the 12-member board shall be representative of providers of mental health services, recipients or primary consumers of mental health services, agencies and occupations having a working involvement with mental health services and the general public.
 At least 1/3 (4) of the membership shall be primary consumers or family members, and of that 1/3 at least 1/2 (2) members shall be primary consumers.
 All Board members shall be 18 years of age or older.
 Board members are appointed to three-year terms.
 Board members are also assigned to a Standing Committee that typically meets monthly.

-We are currently ACCEPTING APPLICATIONS until 2/28/15
+We are currently NOT ACCEPTING APPLICATIONS

 To apply, click on the application form

 , fill it out and press the "SUBMIT" button; or, print the application and mail to:

 1200 North Telegraph Road

 Fax it to the Oakland County Board of Commissioners' Office at 248-858-1572.

 For more information, call 248-858-0101.